Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 ### Avoid unnecessarily violent language
 Avoid graphically violent or harmful terms.
 For example, avoid using the term *STONITH*, instead, describe the process used to stop an errant node in context using more specific terms.
-If it's unavoidable and you must mention a violent or hamful term such as *STONITH*, mention it once when you first explain the relevant feature, but phrase it in a way that de-emphasizes the term.
+If it's unavoidable and you must mention a violent or harmful term such as *STONITH*, mention it once when you first explain the relevant feature, but phrase it in a way that de-emphasizes the term.
 Recommended: This might require you to fence failed nodes.
 Sometimes okay: This might require you to fence failed nodes(sometimes referred to as STONITH).